Skip to main content Skip to navigation

 This section addresses questions such as:

-• What does being a researcher entail?
+- What does being a researcher involve?

-• What kind of time will I have to put in?
+- What kind of time will I have to put in?

-• How will it affect my GPA?
+- How will it affect my GPA?

-These are some of the many questions we are asked at our information sessions.
-This section details the ins and outs of what it takes to be a successful undergraduate researcher at WSU More>>
+These are some of the many questions the Office of Undergraduate Research members are asked at our information sessions.
+This section details the ins and outs of what it takes to be a successful undergraduate researcher at WSU.
+More>>

 Part 3: Disseminating Your Work

-Regardless of the form it takes, research is fundamentally about advancing human knowledge.
+Regardless of the form it takes, research is fundamentally about advancing knowledge.
 So what good is your work if you keep it yourself?
 The final section will discuss how to disseminate research and create buzz for your work within academia and industry.
 More>>

 Undergraduate Research Info Session